Atomic New Age

 3 “Hecahands” monsters

-Battle effect: Neither this card nor the monster it battles can be destroyed by that battle.
+[1] Battle Protection: If this card battles a monster, neither can be destroyed by that battle.

-Extra Deck peek (Quick Effect): During either player’s Main Phase, look at 2 random face-down cards in your opponent’s Extra Deck, then Special Summon 1 of them to your field.
+[2] During the Main Phase (Quick Effect): You can look at 2 random face-down cards in your opponent’s Extra Deck, then you can Special Summon 1 of them to your field.

 Support Cards